-Instead, homemade or canned chickpeas that have been drained and rinsed are briefly thrown into a food processor and broken up once or twice.
+Instead, homemade or canned chickpeas are a wonderful vegan tuna substitute.
+Chickpeas that have been drained and rinsed are briefly thrown into a food processor and broken up once or twice.
 You don’t want it to become hummus.
 You want it to still have some of its form, just crumbly and in flakes.
 If there are a few whole chickpeas left in the mix, that’s fine.

 Just like the tuna salad sandwiches of yore, I always have ingredients for chickpea salad.
 I pull out the vegan mayo and stone-ground mustard, jar of dill pickle slices, a stalk of celery, and a pinch of my mom’s secret ingredient.
 Then a sprinkling of fresh or dried dill amps up the pickled flavor.

-Some people add dulse flakes to their chickpea salad for an ocean-y quality, but I never do.
+Some people add dulse flakes to their vegan tuna salad for an ocean-y quality, but I never do.
 The one thing I didn’t care for with tuna salad was its fishiness, and so seaweed is one food I can’t get my mouth around.
-Even just the smell of it makes my stomach do a flip-flop.
+Even just the smell of it makes my stomach do a flip-flop.Vegan tuna salad sandwiches are great when you’re late but need something quick to make on your way out the door.
+(For another easy lunch idea, vegan egg salad sandwiches are also divine!)

-Chickpea salad sandwiches are great when you’re late but need something quick to make on your way out the door, and it comes in handy when you lose power like I did a couple of weeks ago.
 A power line came crashing to the ground outside, leaving us without power for about 7 hours.
 So instead of using the food processor, I just quickly crushed the chickpeas with a fork instead.
 The texture is better with a food processor, but in a pinch, a fork will do.

-Chickpea salad is terrific on a sandwich, served in dollops on top of crackers, rolled into a tortilla, wrapped into romaine leaves or endive, stuffed into a hollowed tomato, or eaten straight out of the bowl with a fork.
+This easy chickpea tuna salad is terrific on a sandwich, served in dollops on top of crackers, rolled into a tortilla, wrapped into romaine leaves or endive, stuffed into a hollowed tomato, or eaten straight out of the bowl with a fork.
 And the great thing is, it can be tweaked to your tastes and preferences, no recipe necessary.
 It’s so easy, even a kid could do it.